jpfitzinger/tidyfit/README.md

 -   Logit and Probit models:
     `m("glm", family = list(binomial(link="logit"), binomial(link="probit")))`

+Arguments that are meant to be vectors (e.g. weights) are recognized by the function and not interpreted as grids.

 ## Methods implemented in `tidyfit`

+`tidyfit` currently implements the following methods:

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <thead>